-Greg Dixon holds a Ph.D in music composition from the University of North Texas where he specialized in computer music.
-He currently teaches courses in Music Appreciation and Audio Engineering at Grayson County College in Denison, TX.
-His current compositional research focuses on electronic music and interactive music systems that explore the extension of acoustic instruments, sensor technologies, and human interface devices.
-He currently develops custom real-time software for both composition and live performance/ improvisation running on personal computers and mobile devices.
-Greg’s current interests in digital signal processing include algorithmically controlled audio effects and samplers, physical modeling, granular synthesis, and concatenative synthesis/ sonic mosaicing.
-He has worked for more than a dozen years as a professional sound engineer, which has greatly influenced his approach to composing electronic music utilizing the studio as an instrument.
-Greg’s electronic compositions often make use of his own personal field recordings exploring a wide variety of source material, acoustic spaces, social and cultural artifacts, and transduction methodologies.
+Greg Dixon is an adjunct professor of music at Grayson College in Denison, TX, where he teaches audio engineering and music appreciation.
+His compositional research focuses on electronic music and interactive music systems for acoustic instruments, sensor technologies, and human interface devices.
+He has worked for more than a dozen years as a professional sound engineer, which has greatly influenced his strategies for composing electronic music in the studio.
+Greg’s electroacoustic compositions often make use of his own personal field recordings exploring a wide variety of source material, acoustic spaces, social and cultural artifacts, and transduction methodologies.

 Greg also works as a composer of commercial music, freelance sound engineer, instrumental music teacher, and performer, appearing frequently as a laptop musician, guitarist, violinist, and violist.

 He holds a Ph.D. in composition with a specialization in computer music from the University of North Texas, where he worked as a composition teaching fellow, recording engineer, and technical assistant for CEMI.
 His composition instructors include Jon Christopher Nelson, Cindy McTee, Andrew May, David Bithell, Michael Pounds, Jody Nagel, Keith Kothman, and Cleve Scott.